-- Priority admission consideration to various universities, such as UCLA, UC Irvine, UC Santa Barbara, UC San Diego, Loyola Marymount University, and more. - 2) Priority registration for all ECC classes. - 3) Smaller class size with excellent professors. - 4) Transfer counselors and informative seminars. - 5) "Completed Honors Transfer Program" designation on ECC transcript. - 6) "Graduated Honors Transfer Program" designation on associate degree. - 7) 90 percent get admitted into their UC of choice. - 8) Increased chances of receiving scholarships and internships. - 9) Special privileges offered by universities through honors transfer agreements.
+- 1) Priority admission consideration to various universities, such as UCLA and UC Irvine.
+HTP completion is looked at favorably by the UC system. - 2) Priority registration for all ECC classes. - 3) Smaller class size with excellent professors. - 4) Transfer counselors and informative seminars. - 5) "Completed Honors Transfer Program" designation on ECC transcript. - 6) "Graduated Honors Transfer Program" designation on associate degree. - 7) 90 percent get admitted into their UC of choice. - 8) Increased chances of receiving scholarships and internships. - 9) Special privileges offered by universities through honors transfer agreements.